russell-j-boag/russell-j-boag.github.io/tutorial_joint_ddm_pmwg.md

 ‘vectorizing’ over observations that share a cell in the design matrix (e.g., with a single call to `dLBA()`, `dnorm()`, `ddiffusion()`, etc.).
-However, the loop method has the advantage of being more intuitive and easier to debug in in the initial stages of writing a model (despite its longer compute time).
+However, the loop method has the advantage of being more intuitive and easier to debug in the initial stages of writing a model (despite its longer compute time).

 Constructing a joint likelihood (e.g., the likelihood of N models of N data sets) simply involves putting each model’s likelihood loop inside